Resilience of the UK seafood system to COVID-19 disruption

 How to contribute with information if your seafood business has been affected by COVID-19 disruption?

-RiseUp started in July 2020 and the team is preparing to start data collection.
-On a first instance, we will be contacting businesses across the seafood industry to conduct interviews gather evidence on the effects of the COVID-19 disruption across the sector, the response from seafood businesses and the uptake of existing support mechanisms (e.g. government support measures).
-We are interested to hear the experiences from UK fisheries and aquaculture operators, seafood processors, upstream supply chain, logistics, wholesale, retailers and foodservice (including fishmongers and restaurants).
-RiseUp will also be conducting a survey, on the supply-chain structure and flows within the UK seafood industry, to allow a deeper look into the systemic impacts of the COVID-19 disruption and how these have propagated.
-A link to the survey will be made available in upcoming months.
+RiseUp started in July 2020 and the team has been interviewing businesses across the seafood industry to gather evidence on the early effects of the COVID-19 disruption across the sector, the response from businesses and the uptake of existing support mechanisms (e.g. government support measures).
+We have heard from UK fisheries and aquaculture operators, seafood processors, upstream supply chain, logistics, wholesale, retailers and foodservice (including fishmongers and restaurants) and are currently closing the data analysis.

-Please contact the project lead (firstname.lastname@example.org) if you would like to share your experience of how COVID-19 has affected your business and how you are responding to this, and contribute to the interviews or RiseUp’s wider data collection.
-Any business information shared with the team will be fully anonymised and will only be used in the study with your explicit consent, in full compliance with ethical standards.
+Any business information shared with the team is fully anonymised and is only used in the study with the participants explicit consent, in full compliance with ethical standards.
 RiseUp is also working in collaboration with Seafish, which is collecting real time data on the impact of COVID-19 on the UK seafood sector through email@example.com, to inform weekly government updates.

 Role of SAMS on project